-Contrary to what many in the public think, it is judges, not juries, that almost always determine sentencing for a convicted criminal defendant.
-It is pretty common for the judge to tell the jury not to consider punishment when determining whether a criminal defendant is guilty or not guilty.
+Contrary to what many in the public think, it's judges, not juries, that almost always determine sentencing for a convicted criminal defendant.
+It's pretty common for the judge to tell the jury not to consider punishment when determining whether a criminal defendant is guilty or not guilty.
 Indeed, many times a mistrial is declared when it can be shown that the jury considered punishment when determining guilt.

 Is there any place that I can look to find out the proscribed punishment for various crimes?

 There are some situations in which the criminal statute prescribes the punishment.
 As an example, a state may have a law on the books that defines a specific misdemeanor and goes on to say that the punishment for the misdemeanor shall be "a fine of $1,000, or imprisonment for not more than six months, or both."